 Registration Forms must be submitted online and payment made by Friday 26th February 2021.

 There will be no trialed teams for Term 4, only self-selected social teams.
 Each captain must register the team via the “social team” link on the sports website, under Registrations.
 All team members must also register and pay before the team will be accepted.

 ASB Sports Arena, Kilbirnie

-– All other teams – WGC PE gear, WGC football socks (available from NZ Uniforms) and appropriate footwear.
+All teams must wear WGC PE gear or a plain black t-shirt, WGC football socks (available from NZ Uniforms) and appropriate footwear.

 Shin guards are compulsory.

 Registration Forms must be completed online and payment made, by Friday 17th September 2021.

 Events – Get to Go Challenge, Multi sport